Skip to content

 Currency: Kazakhstani Tenge (KZT)

-Climate: Continental – hot summers, very cold winters
+Climate: Continental – hot summers, very cold winters, arid in deserts, snowy mountains in east/southeast

 🛂Arrival Info: